It is important to plan recruitment carefully to allow sufficient time at each stage. Use this Recruitment and selection checklist (doc format, 103Kb)

 The Department for Education (DfE) ‘Keeping Children Safe in Education’ requires schools to have a clear recruitment and selection policy and procedure in place.

-This Model Recruitment Policy can be localised by schools to provide a framework within which recruitment and selection activities take place.
+This Model Recruitment Policy (docx format, 46Kb) can be localised by schools to provide a framework within which recruitment and selection activities take place.

 Writing a job advert